NEW: Chism "fit right in" when he saw "Blue Jasmine," theater manager says

 There, Ritzer was punched a few times before being killed with a box cutter around 3:30 p.m., said a source.

 Her body went into a recycling bin, then outside the school where it was tossed.
-Authorities eventually found a bin that apparently had been thrown off an embankment about 100 feet away from Ritzer’s body, a source said.
+Authorities eventually found a bin that apparently had been thrown off an embankment some 100 feet away from Ritzer’s body, a source said.

 Before police found her – before they even knew she was missing – they’d started looking for Chism.

-This was in the early evening, with Danvers Police tweeting to residents that he hadn’t returned home and was last seen around the Hollywood Hits movie theater in the town about 20 miles northeast of Boston.
+This was in the early evening, with Danvers Police tweeting to residents that he hadn’t returned home and was last seen around the Hollywood Hits movie theater in the town some 20 miles northeast of Boston.

 Scott Przybycien, the theater’s manager, told CNN that Chism arrived around 4:15 p.m.
 Tuesday and caught the start of the Woody Allen film, “Blue Jasmine,” about 15 minutes later.
 Surveillance video, which was turned over to police, confirmed that Chism was there until the movie let out around 6:15 p.m., he said.